Ruslan Chagaev: Chagaev vs. Povetkin

 After Wladimir Klitschko unified his WBO and IBF titles with David Haye's WBA title, Klitschko was upgraded to "Super Champion" by the WBA, thus making the "Regular Champion" title vacant.
 On 6 July 2011 negotiations for Chagaev to fight Russian heavyweight contender Alexander Povetkin (21–0, 15 KOs) for the vacant title began between Sauerland, who promote Povetkin, and Chagaev's promoter Universum.
 Two days later, Povetkin's trainer confirmed the fight would take place on 27 August.
 At the time of the bout, Chagaev was ranked No.4 heavyweight contender by The Ring, while Povetkin was ranked No.3 contender by the same publication.
 There were concerns about Chagaev's health state, due to him being diagnosed with hepatitis B and the possibility of him infecting Povetkin.
 Chagaev, however, insisted that the medical examination had confirmed that his opponents (Povetkin included) weren't in danger of being infected.
 Most observers expected the fight to be close, giving Chagaev an advantage in experience, while also giving Povetkin the edge in youth and athletic ability.
 Both fighters were given an even chance to win.

-Both fighters were active from the opening bell, with Povetkin appearing to have the upper hand in the first half of the fight, frequently closing the distance and working Chagaev's body, while blocking most Chagaev's shots with arms and gloves.
+Both fighters were active from the opening bell, with Povetkin having the upper hand in the first half of the fight, frequently closing the distance and overwhelming Chagaev with pressure, while blocking most Chagaev's shots with arms and gloves.
 Povetkin staggered Chagaev with an uppercut in the third round.
 Chagaev regained composure in the middle rounds, hurting tired Povetkin several times with clubbing left hooks.
 Povetkin withstood Chagaev's attacks and re-established his pressure going into the championship rounds, while Chagaev appeared to be saving energy for the last rounds.
 The twelfth round saw both fighters trading shots.
 The bout went full twelve rounds, with Povetkin being declared the winner by unanimous decision.
 The scores were 116–112 (twice) and 117–113, all in favor of Povetkin.
 According to CompuBox, Povetkin landed 152 punches out of 533 thrown (28.5%) with 112 landed power shots (39.6%), while Chagaev landed 72 punches out of 416 thrown (17.1%) with 62 power punches (35.2%).